 By remembering Freedom from Torture in your Will, you can ensure your commitment to transforming the lives of those who have experienced torture and persecution will continue into the future.

-Legacy gifts make up more than 10% of our annual income and are an important source of funding.
-Although we don’t know what the future holds, gifts in Wills enable us to look ahead and plan our work with greater confidence.
+Legacy gifts make up more than 10% of our annual income.
+Although we don’t know what the future holds, gifts in Wills enable us to continue to:

 - Offer the rehabilitation and therapy survivors of torture so desperately need